List of Hong Kong national security cases: Stand with Hong Kong (10 August 2020)

 In the course of investigations connected to Jimmy Lai Chee-ying, a group advocating for foreign countries to impose sanctions on Hong Kong was found by the NSD department of the police to have received, as per non-police sources reported by media, around 10 million HKD.
-Sources also said that the group in question was called "Fight for Freedom, Stand with Hong Kong", founded by Finn Lau, an activist exiled to the United Kingdom.
+Sources also said that the group in question was called "Fight for Freedom, Stand with Hong Kong".
+The group had at least four co-founders, among them Finn Lau, an activist exiled to the United Kingdom.
 Police said it had arrested six members of the group on 10 August 2020; two of them were Wilson Li Chung-chak and Andy Li Yu-hin.
-Lau was added to the police wanted list, along with Lai's right hand man Mark Simon, and US-based Samuel Chu.
+Lau was added to the police wanted list, along with Lai's right-hand man Mark Simon, and US-based Samuel Chu.

-The Lis were granted bail two days later, but Andy Li was arrested again by Chinese authorities for his failed attempt fleeing to Taiwan, which became known as "the case of 12 Hongkongers".
-While Li was serving the 7-month sentence handed in China on 30 December 2020, Chan Tsz-wah, his assistant, was arrested on 15 February 2021 by Hong Kong police for collusion and assisting an offender, and had his bail denied later.
+The Lis were granted bail two days later, but Andy Li was arrested again by Chinese authorities for his failed attempt fleeing to Taiwan with eleven others.
+While Li was serving the seven-month sentence handed down in China on 30 December 2020, Chan Tsz-wah, his assistant, was arrested on 15 February 2021 by Hong Kong police for collusion and assisting an offender, and had his bail denied later.

 Following the release on 22 March 2021, Andy Li was sent back to Hong Kong and later charged with collusion, conspiracy to assist offenders, and possessing ammunition without a license.
 Both Li and Chan pleaded guilty to collusion with foreign forces on 19 August 2021, specifically through conspiring with Jimmy Lai, Mark Simon, and Finn Lau.
-They recognised Lai and Simon as the "masterminds" of the conspiracy that initially sought intervention in Hong Kong over police brutality during the 2019 protests and later expanded its scope to lobby for foreign sanctions on Hong Kong or China.
+They agreed with the description of Lai and Simon as the "masterminds" of the conspiracy that initially sought intervention in Hong Kong over police brutality during the 2019 protests and later expanded its scope to lobby for foreign sanctions on Hong Kong or China.

 Agnes Chow (10 August 2020)

 Agnes Chow Ting, a core member of the dissolved localism political party Demosisto, was also arrested on 10 August, accused of collusion.
 Chow was granted bail a day later, but was charged with unlawful assembly on 30 August 2019 for her participation in the siege by thousands of protesters of Wan Chai police headquarters on 21 June 2019.
 Pleading guilty, she was jailed for 10 months in December 2020.
 She was released after serving seven months on 12 June 2021, with no reason for her early release being immediately given.

+Chow remained in regular contact with national security police as per her bail conditions, and was asked to join a propaganda trip to Shenzhen.
+She fled to Canada after her passport was returned for studying for a master's degree in Toronto.